 AVOIDANCE OF PROBATE.
-Unlike assets passing under a Will, the Trust Assets will not be subject to a probate proceeding.
-This step can save legal fees and court filing fees for your family and avoids any unnecessary delay in the distribution of the Trust Assets.
+Unlike assets passing under a Will, the Trust Assets will not be subject to probate proceedings.
+This step can save legal fees and court filing fees for your family and avoid any unnecessary delay in the distribution of the Trust Assets.
 This is particularly helpful if you own real property in two or more states.